felleg/felleg.gitlab.io-backup/content/posts/20210130-WebScrapingForPreservation.md

 # Closing comments

 This was a wild ride for me.
 This is probably the biggest contribution I will do for retro gaming in my lifetime.
-The project hit a sweet spot in terms of difficulty and public appeal.
+It might not seem like much from some people's point of view, but to me the project hit a sweet spot in terms of difficulty and public appeal.
 I am glad that my work got a positive response in the hacking community, but I am ecstatic that this catalog can finally be considered "saved".
 The more people download the archive link I posted above, the more likely it is that these hacks will live forever.

 I especially want to thank my friend Mathieu who helped me debug part of this project.
 I was having a tough time at fooling the CAPTCHA, and he noticed that RHDN's servers require us to send a "Referer" value in the POST header to validate the download.
 Very strange, but I am glad that it was an easy fix. :smile:

-It saddens me that RHDN doesn't seem to agree on the urgency of making bulk downloads available.
+It saddens me that RHDN doesn't seem to agree on the urgency of making bulk downloads like this available for archival purposes.
 As of this writing, the scraper has been de-activated and further developments have been halted.
 I hope they have a contingency plan in case something goes wrong with their servers or their administration.
+To my limited knowledge, such a plan has never been made public.
 I wish them the best of luck, for the sake of the community they have built over the years.

 ## Some recommended ROM hacks and homebrews